-This bit field defines the initialization/start-up delay before the first sample when enabling the ADC or changing to an internal reference voltage.
-Setting this delay will ensure that the reference, MUXes, etc., are ready before starting the first conversion.
+These bits define the initialization/start-up delay before the first sample when enabling the ADC or changing to an internal reference voltage.
+Setting this delay will ensure that the reference, MUXes, etc. are ready before starting the first conversion.
 The initialization delay will also take place when waking up from deep sleep to do a measurement.
-The delay is expressed several CLK ADC cycles.
+The delay is expressed as a number of CLK ADC cycles.